Qingyuan Xingsi: Biographical legends

-As with most Tang Dynasty Zen monks, there are many vivid stories about Qingyuan's encounters with students and other teachers.
+As with most Tang dynasty Chan monks, there are many vivid stories about Qingyuan's encounters with students and other teachers.
 They are almost certainly not historical events, however.
 The Transmission of the Lamp, for example, recounts the following:

 When Shenhui of Ho Chen came to study with Qingyuan, the master asked where he was coming from, and Shenhui said from Cao Xi.
 "What's new in Cao Xi?" asked Qingyuan.
 When Shenhui remained silent, Qingyuan said, "Tiles and pebbles are still in your way".
 Shenhui asked, "Do you have true gold to give to others?"
 Qingyuan said, "Even if I had some, how would you hold on to it?"

 Another from the same source takes place as follows:

 Once a monk asked, "What is the main teaching of Buddhism?"
 Qingyuan replied, "What is the price of rice in Luling?"